MisterCavespider/Lina/README.md

 It adds support for different kind of lines, which make it easy to trace objects.

+## How to compile your own
+1. Download or Clone the repository
+2. Use `gradle build` in the root directory
+3. Get the jar from /build/libs/Lina.jar

 ## Short how-to-use
 Here is a small code sample:
 ``` Java